lichen-community-systems/youme/docs/midi-events.md

 }
 ```

+In addition to the required `type` parameter (which in this case must be set to `sysex`), "note on"
+messages require the following parameter:

 | Parameter | Description                                       |
 |-----------|---------------------------------------------------|
 | `data`    | An array of bytes representing the sysex payload. |